Skip to Content

 2. Bend right knee to a 90-degree angle, and drive it up toward chest then extend the leg straight out behind you.

-muscular strength and endurance Runner’s World Health - Injuries: How to Become a Fit and Healthy Lifelong Runner by Following the Innovative 7-Hour Workout Week, by Bill Pierce and Scott Murr, We may earn commission from links on this page, but we only recommend products we back.
+This workout was adapted from Runner’s World Train Smart, Run Forever: How to Become a Fit and Healthy Lifelong Runner by Following the Innovative 7-Hour Workout Week, by Bill Pierce and Scott Murr, cofounders of FIRST.

 Lettermark